danushsingla/ai_analytics/README.md

 On that more info page, let them see which api urls were detected and to be able to select which ones they want tracked

 ## Huge Security Violations
 Since we have an endpoint that is `/gtmtracker.js`, anybody can see our complete gtm tracker code.
-Could be a big deal down the road but we must forget this due to the ease of development.
+Could be a big deal down the road but we must forgoe this due to the ease of development.
 RLS is disabled for all tables in Supabase, this needs to be addressed at a later time Remove localhost from allowed origins for CORS
 Clerk Auth will always be in dev mode unless a domain is purchased (with valid DNS)